CS2103AUG2016-F09-C4/Main/docs/UserGuide.md

 <!-- @@author A0121608N -->

 #### Marking a task as completed
-Mark an existing task as completed in dowat.
+Mark an existing task as completed in Dowat.

 Format: `mark INDEX`

-> Marks the task at the specified `INDEX` as completed.
+> Marks the task at the specified `INDEX` to change its completion status.
 The index refers to the index number shown in the most recent listing of tasks.
+> Marking an uncompleted task will change its status to completed while marking a completed task will change its status to uncompleted.
-> Completed tasks will not be shown in the list of tasks and will be archived in dowat.
+> Completed tasks will not be shown in the list of tasks in Dowat.
+> Uncompleted tasks can be shown when listing all tasks.
+> Marked tasks in the current session can be reverted with the `undo` command.
+> An event cannot be marked completed.

 Examples:
 * `mark 1`
-  Marks the 1st task as completed
+  Marks the 1st task in the last shown listing as completed.

 #### Deleting a task/event
-Deletes an existing task/event from dowat storage completely.
+Deletes an existing task/event from Dowat storage completely.

 Format: `delete /t|/e INDEX`

 > Deletes the task/event at the specified `INDEX` in the most recent task/event listing.
-> Deleted tasks/event will not be shown even with `list /e|/t /a` command.
+> Deleted tasks or events will not be shown even with `list /t|/e /a` command.
+> Deleted tasks or events in the current session can be recovered with the `undo` command.

 Examples:
-* `delete /t 1`
+* `delete /t 2`
-  Deletes the 1st task in the most recent listing
+  Deletes the 2nd task in the most recent task listing.

 <!-- @@author -->